HMS Lively (1900): Operational history

 On 8 November 1914, Lively was one of 12 destroyers that were transferred from the 7th Flotilla to reinforce the local defences of the Grand Fleet's base at Scapa Flow in Orkney.
 She remained at Scapa Flow until March 1918, and was one of the last three destroyers assigned to local defence of Scapa Flow, but by April had transferred to the Irish Sea Flotilla, which by July had acquired the more aggressive name of Irish Sea Hunting Flotilla.
 On 10 October 1918, RMS Leinster, a steamer operating as a mailship and ferry between Kingstown (now Dún Laoghaire), Ireland and Holyhead, Anglesey, was torpedoed and sunk by the German submarine UB-123.
-Lively, on patrol off the Skerries, Dublin, responded to the news of Lienster's sinking, and along with the destroyers Mallard and Seal set out to rescue survivors.
+Lively, on patrol off the Skerries, County Dublin, responded to the news of Lienster's sinking, and along with the destroyers Mallard and Seal set out to rescue survivors.
 Lively picked up 127 survivors, while Seal rescued 51 and Mallard 20, but as many as 529 died.

 Lively was sold for scrap to Castle of Plymouth on 1 July 1920.